proofofexistence/proofofexistence/README.md

 values in the `.env` file.

 **Note**: You must create two different HD wallets.
-The first wallet is the *Payment* wallet, which is used to generate payment addresses for the user, and to sign transactions embedding docproofs.
-The second wallet is the *Change* wallet, which is used to generate addresses where the change from docproof transactions is sent.
+The first wallet is the *Incoming* wallet, which is used to generate payment addresses for the user, and to sign transactions embedding docproofs.
+The second wallet is the *Outgoing* wallet, which is used to generate addresses where the change from docproof transactions is sent.

-The private key for the *Payment* wallet must be the `BITCOIN_HD_PRIVATE_KEY`.
+The private key for the *Incoming* wallet must be the `BITCOIN_HD_PRIVATE_KEY`.

-The public key for the *Change* wallet must be `BITCOIN_HD_PUBLIC_KEY`.
+The public key for the *Outoing* wallet must be `BITCOIN_HD_PUBLIC_KEY`.
 The private key for the change wallet should be kept secret, and can be used later to sweep the funds.